 Lemon & Ginger Tea

-This tea is so simple to make that you can purchase a tea blend of it or make it with ginger root and fresh lemon juice.
+This tea is so simple to make that you can purchase a tea blend of it (Pique makes a wonderful Ginger Digestion Elixir available for purchase online) or make it with ginger root and fresh lemon juice.
 The lemon in this drink will kick start your digestive system while hydrating your body.
 Both of these benefits provide energy.

 The ginger in this tea will also support your digestive system in case you feel nauseated, giving you a better feeling start to the day.
 Ginger is also known as a “warming” herb and can help you to warm up on a colder winter morning.